 We recruit high-performing teachers—those already working in high schools in low-income communities—and provide them with the training and support to become OneGoal Program Directors.
-These Program Directors implement our three-year college success model with a cohort of students (called OneGoal Fellows), beginning with in-school daily classes in their junior and senior years of high school, and continuing with remote support through the first day of their sophomore year of college.
+These Program Directors implement our three-year college success model with a cohort of students (called OneGoal Fellows), beginning with in-school daily classes in their junior and senior years of high school, and continuing with remote support through the first year following high school graduation.

-Our vision is that every young person in America will have a real opportunity to earn a college degree—and the life that comes with it.
+Our vision is that every young person will have an equitable opportunity to achieve their greatest postsecondary aspirations.

 A college degree is critical for personal success and for the prosperity of our communities and our country.
 Despite millions of dollars and resources invested to eliminate educational inequity over the last few decades, we have yet to move the needle in a significant way: